 Figure 5: Overall functional potential of halite microbiomes across time.
 A: PCA of functional potential (KEGG gene functions) showing relative similarity of functional potential in samples.
 B: KEGG 2nd level pathways that are differentially present across time (ANOVA pval<0.001).
 C: KEGG 1st level pathways that are differentially present across time (ANOVA pval<0.001).
-D/E: Abundance of the same functions as in C, but only within Halobacteria and Bacteoidetes.
+D/E: Abundance of the same functions as in C, but only within Halobacteria and Bacteroidetes What is missing in those taxa?.

-The individual community membership was permanently rearranged by the rain even
+The individual community membership was permanently rearranged by the rain event

 To compare halite samples from the main sampling site at the lowest taxonomic rank, an unweighted Unifrac dissimilarity matrix was constructed from OTUs constructed from the rDNA sequencing.
 Principal coordinate analysis and as well as hierarchical clustering of the unweighted Unifrac dissimilarity matrix revealed the relative similarity of the replicates to each over in terms of presence or absence of OTUs.
 We found that the pre-rain replicates from 2014-09 and 2015-06 cluster together and are not significantly different.
-The samples from halites harvested on 2016-02 (post-rain) form a distinct cluster separately from the pre-rain samples, confirming a composition change resulting from the rain.
+The samples from halites harvested on 2016-02 (post-rain) form a distinct cluster separately from the pre-rain samples, confirming a composition change resulting from the rain (fig?).
 Most striking however, the taxonomic composition at the level did not recover in the year following the rain.
 Indeed, the samples from 2017-02 (a year after the rain) are more similar to the samples from 2016-02 than they are to samples collected before the rain.
 In the context of the community structure recovery at higher taxonomic ranks (domain and phylum), these results suggest that while the taxonomic structure recovered in the year following the rain, the individual community members representing each taxonomic group have been rearranged.

 To further investigate this phenomenon, the changes in abundance of individual community members were inspected at the level of population genomes in the WMG data.

-The WMG sequences were co-assembled and the resulting contigs were binned to form 94 high-quality (>70% completion, <5% contamination) draft genomes with the help of metaWRAP.
+The WMG sequences were co-assembled and the resulting contigs were binned to form 94 high-quality (>70% completion, <5% contamination) draft genomes with the help of metaWRAP (ref?, Fig?, table in sup material?).
 The abundances of contigs as well as entire draft genomes were estimated across the replicates from the four time points with metaWRAP’s Quant_bins module.
-Hierarchical clustering of the draft genome abundance across the replicates revealed relative similarity between replicates and time points from the longitudinal study.
+Hierarchical clustering of the draft genome abundance across the replicates revealed relative similarity between replicates and time points from the longitudinal study (fig?).

 The clustered heat maps revealed that replicates from 2014-09 and 2015-06 (pre-rain) were highly similar to each other, and clustered away from the post-rain samples.
 Replicates from 2016-02 and 2017-02 (post-rain) time points formed distinct branches, but were more similar to each other than to the pre-rain samples.
 Despite high heterogeneity in the draft genome abundance heat map, we observed distinct groups of organisms: those that went up or down in abundance after the rain, and those that were largely unaffected.
-To verify that this is not an artifact of binning bias, these results were also recapitulated in the hierarchical clustering of samples based on individual contig abundances.
+These results recapitulated those with the hierarchical clustering of samples based on individual contig abundances showing that they were not an artifact due to binning bias.